 For example, there are two primary methods of engagement which I believe we are all morally obliged to undertake in the alleviation of world poverty: personal and social.

 The personal approaches to alleviating poverty are easy to take but few people wish to undertake such measures.
 We all love our “stuff” but most of us have possessions which bring neither aesthetic nor personal pleasures.
 North American culture is a culture of mass consumption and accumulation and anyone who has lived outside North America notices a distinction between the closets of our French or Moroccan brothers and sisters and our own.
 Outside of Canada and the United States, people throughout the rest of the world tend to own less “shit”: they have far fewer clothes, refrigerators are stocked only with the needs of the day, chachkas are kept to a minimum, those who have automobiles use them prudently and in combination with mass transit and bicycles, and children are not suffocated with toys.

-What you can do personally to alleviate world poverty:
+What you can do personally to alleviate economic inequality and environmental ruin:

 - Plan meals and buy groceries only for the same day;

 - Limit your shoping to whole foods which will: improve your health, cut down on packaging of pre-made foods and eliminate food waste;

 - Begin a food policy within your household of no food waste: try not to overcook and in the case of excess food, these leftovers should be eaten the very next meal;

 - If you don’t know how to cook, learn how to cook today.
 By using whole foods you eliminate food and packaging waste and you give your body the best source of nutrients.
 By tossing out bottles of pre-made drinks and diet sodas with herbal tea drinks (ie. hibiscus, verbena, camomile) and freshly squeezed juices you greatly improve your body’s health and eliminate hundreds of kilos of metal and plastic waste;